Regents Bachelor of Arts

 Admission and Other Information

 Admission to the RBA program is open to those who graduated from high school at least four years ago.
 For those passing the high school equivalency test (GED), admission is four years after their class graduated from high school.
-Potential students must complete an application for admission and submit official copies of all regionally accredited transcripts.
+Potential students must complete an

 Almost all credits, except remedial credits, earned in the past from regionally accredited institutions are honored, although no more than 72 hours of lower-division credit from two-year community or junior colleges can count toward the bachelor’s degree.
 Registration and course fees are the same as those for West Virginia University at Parkersburg students.